 Build a support network.
 Having friends and family supporting you can be valuable.
 You may find it helps to have someone to talk to about your emotions.
 Other people who may provide support include social workers and psychologists — ask your doctor for a referral if you feel that you need someone else to talk to.
 Talk with your pastor, rabbi or other spiritual leader.

 Take care of yourself.
 Try to stay healthy during your treatment for a meningioma by taking care of yourself.
 Eat a diet rich in fruits and vegetables, and get moderate exercise daily if your doctor allows it.
 Get enough sleep so that you wake feeling rested.

-- Park JK, et al. Treatment of meningiomas. http://www.uptodate.com/home/index.html.
-Accessed Nov.
-22, 2010.
+- Park JK, et al. Treatment of benign (WHO grade I) meningioma. http://www.uptodate.com/home.
+Accessed Dec.
+2, 2013.

 - Chronic pain and CAM: At a glance.
 National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/pain/chronic.htm.
 Accessed Dec.
 5, 2013.

 - Uhm JH (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Jan.
 7, 2014.

 You Are ...
 The Campaign for Mayo Clinic